Best Secured Loan Rates UK 2026 — How to Find the Lowest Rate

 Is Now a Good Time to Get a Secured Loan?

-With the Bank of England base rate currently stable and no immediate increases expected, March 2026 represents a reasonable time to lock in a secured loan rate — particularly on a fixed-rate product.
+With the Bank of England base rate held at 3.75% in April 2026 and the next MPC decision due on 18 June 2026, the immediate path is uncertain — markets are weighing softer inflation data against renewed energy risks.
+For most borrowers, a fixed-rate product locks in current pricing and removes the guesswork.
 Rates are not at their all-time lows (those were seen in 2021–2022), but they remain competitive by historical standards.

 If you're considering borrowing, the key question is not 'is now the perfect time?' but 'do I need the funds now?'
 Trying to time interest rate movements is notoriously difficult.
 What you can control is comparing across lenders to ensure you get the best rate available for your circumstances today.